Ghana /ˈɡɑːnə/ is a country located in West Africa. … The word Ghana means “Warrior King” and is derived from the ancient Ghana Empire.

 Originally, the word “Ghana” was just used as a name to refer to the king of the empire, but it eventually came into use as the word for the empire itself.
 Ghana meant “warrior king”.
 The empire came under attack from other nations and eventually became part of the Mali Empire.

-What we say Ghana in English?
+What does Ghana mean in Arabic?

 What are 3 facts about Ghana?